nkdAgility/NKDAgility.com/site/content/capabilities/azure-devops-migration-services/index.md

           - *Project manipulation*: We have experience in both TFS and Azure DevOps in splitting or merging projects within a collection/account or between them.
           - *Account / Collection Consolidation*: We can move a Project from one collection/account to another.
     source: inline
-  - title: Courses For Azure DevOps
-    content: Here is a list of courses related to Azure DevOps.
-    type: courses
-    related:
-      - /capabilities/training-courses/accentient-managing-projects-using-visual-studio-and-scrum
-    source: data
   - title: null
     content: null
     type: videos